dell-datascience/Data_Engineering/notes/2_data_ingestion.md

 python docker_deployment.py
 ```

+If we run it, we can connect to the GUI to check that the deployment has been created correctly.

 4. Checking the profile, it shows that we are using the default profile

 ```shell
 prefect profile ls
 ```

+To verify that we are connected to the default profile, we can use the following command.
+Our goal is to replace the ephemeral local API with the API that the agent starts on boot.
+We can configure the API to use by running the command and providing the URL of the API that Prefect displays when it starts.

-5. Use the API endpoint to enable the Docker container to interact with the Prefect server
+1. Use the API endpoint to enable the Docker container to interact with the Prefect server

 ```shell
 prefect config set PREFECT_API_URL="http://127.0.0.1:4200/api"